 Several of the favorable international tax law changes can’t be used by these flow-thru businesses as they apply only to so-called “C” corporations.

 This article is Part 1 of a 2 part series and is intended to provide a high-level overview of two of five key provisions.
-The second article will cover the other three provisions (aka GILTI, FDII, and the BEAT).
+The second article covers the other three provisions (aka GILTI, FDII, and the BEAT).
+You can view part two by following the link at the end of this article.

 The Act moved the US to a “Territorial System” under which dividends to the US from foreign subsidiaries (so-called 10% specified foreign corporations) will qualify for a participation exemption.